Programs and initiatives set in motion by students, staff

 The Lower Merion Board of School Directors and Administration have long applied an Equity lens to decision-making and practices affecting students and staff throughout the District.
-This commitment is reflected in numerous District policies, initiatives and practices, including the District's Equity Policy and the approval of an Equity Audit by Education Northwest, which will be conducted from July 2021 to March 2022.
+This commitment is reflected in numerous District policies, initiatives and practices, including the District's Equity Policy and the approval of an Equity Audit by Education Northwest, which will be conducted through January 2023.
 Other District Policies govern Civility; Equal Opportunity Program for School and Classroom/Employment Practices; Controversial and Value Issues; English Language Development; Student Rights and Responsibilities; and Harassment, Bullying and Hazing.
 Initiatives include the formation of the Ad-Hoc Committee on Equity and Anti-Racism, CARE (Committee to Address Race in Education), the Achievement Imperative Task Force, ongoing review of curriculum and educational resources.
 All professional and support staff receive ongoing cultural proficiency training.
 The Human Resources Department has increased efforts to recruit and retain diverse staff, including staff affinity groups, so that every child in our District sees adults who reflect their identity.

 Programs and initiatives set in motion by each school.